tizcoppoli/ms4-art-store/README.md

 ### Project Goals

-The site's primary goal is to sell canvas to the visitors who are looking for something to decorate their home, or make a gift to someone really passionate about paintings.
-The site has 2 target audience and an admin role:
+The site's primary goal is to sell canvas to the visitors who are looking for something to decorate their home, or make a gift to someone really passionate about art.
+The site has 3 target audience and an admin role:

 - Guest users (first time visitors)
 - Casual customers (people who buy something without registering)